History of cosmetics: Europe

 Cultures to use cosmetics include the ancient Greeks and the Romans.
 In the Roman Empire, the use of cosmetics was common amongst prostitutes and rich women.
 Such adornment was sometimes lamented by certain Roman writers, who thought it to be against the castitas required of women by what they considered traditional Roman values; and later by Christian writers who expressed similar sentiments in a slightly different context.
 Pliny the Elder mentioned cosmetics in his Naturalis Historia, and Ovid wrote a book on the topic.

 Pale faces were a trend during the European Middle Ages.
-In the 16th century, women would bleed themselves to achieve pale skin.
 Spanish prostitutes wore pink makeup to contrast pale skin.
 13th century Italian women wore red lipstick to show that they were upper class.
-Use of cosmetics continued in Middle Ages, where the face was whitened and the cheeks rouged; during the later 16th century in the West, the personal attributes of the women who used makeup created a demand for the product among the upper class.
+Use of cosmetics continued in Middle Ages, where the face was whitened and the cheeks rouged.

+Anna Hebrea of Rome (fl.
+1508), cosmetologist of Caterina Sforza, is one of the earliest female professional beauticians known in Europe.
+In the 16th century, women would bleed themselves to achieve pale skin.

 Cosmetics continued to be used in the following centuries, though attitudes towards cosmetics varied throughout time, with the use of cosmetics being openly frowned upon at many points in Western history.

 In the 19th century, Queen Victoria publicly declared makeup improper, vulgar, and acceptable only for use by actors, with many famous actresses of the time, such as Sarah Bernhardt and Lillie Langtry using makeup.

 19th-century fashion ideals of women appearing delicate, feminine and pale were achieved by some through the use of makeup, with some women discreetly using rouge on their cheeks and drops of belladonna to dilate their eyes to appear larger.
 Though cosmetics were used discreetly by many women, makeup in Western cultures during this time was generally frowned upon, particularly during the 1870s, when Western social etiquette increased in rigidity.
 Teachers and clergy were specifically forbidden from the use of cosmetic products.

-Americas and Australia

-Some Native American tribes painted their faces for ceremonial events or battle.
-Similar practices were followed by Aboriginals in Australia.